Miss Nepal: History

-Ever since the pageant started from 1994, historically the winner of the Miss Nepal pageant represented the Nepal in the Miss Asia Pacific.
+From the first pageant in 1994, the winner of the Miss Nepal has represented Nepal at Miss Asia Pacific.
 After 1997, the Hidden Treasures collaborated with Kathmandu Jaycees and formed two pageants of Kathmandu Jacyees Miss Nepal and Hidden Treasures Miss World Nepal.
-From 1998 onwards, the winner of Miss Nepal has been sent to Miss World contest and the 1st runner up to Miss Asia Pacific.
-No contest was held in 2001 because of the Nepalese royal massacre.
+From 1998 onwards, the winner of Miss Nepal has been sent to Miss World contest and the first runner-up to Miss Asia Pacific.
+No contest was held in 2001 due to the Nepalese royal massacre.